xieyuschen/quic-example/3.packets-during-echo/README.md

 ```
 Expert Info (Warning/Decryption): Failed to create decryption context: Secrets are not available
 ```
 Those packets are encrypted by the TLS session, so we need to find a way to get it.
-//todo
+While finding the solution, there is a reflection could be tracked by [issue todo]().
+In short, should use the third-party library first no matter which case.

+To get the session id, we can add a writer for TLS config and the TLS session is outputed in a specified file(`ssl.log`).

+Note that as we need to obtain the session id to decrypt the quic encrypted packets but the first captured packets file could not serve for this, it is renamed to `echo-packets-old.pcapng` and there is a new one being added named `echo.pcapng`.

 ### Protected Payload
 When get the data by wireshark, there are some packets named `protected payload`, what is it?